dgmeyer3/Spotify-Custom-Reccomendation-App/README.md

 -This project began was a few hours of learning how to use Oauth2 with Spotify, and providing my application with Spotify access correctly.
 In addition to exporting my own credentials, SpotiPy has a number of different access levels, each allowing the API to call certain functions.

 -sp.audio_features gave a broad spectrum of information that was difficult to decode at first.
 Everything I could want to know about a song on spotify is stored there, but parsing it was not easy.
-It was always a relief to see that the correct information had displayed on the webpage, and not an abomination of json & special characters!
+It was always a relief to see that the correct information had displayed on the webpage, and not an abomination of json & special characters.

 ## Examples: